-Next, and based on the fact that wastewaters always contain lots of coexisting ions which could potentially compete with DIP for adsorption sites, we aim on achieving if MPs addition cause changes in major cation and anions concentrations (Figure 3; Table 2).
-Additionally, the equilibrium adsorption capacities and removal efficiency for major cations and anions have been also estimated for station A (Table 1 in Supplementary material).
+Next, and based on the fact that wastewaters always contain lots of coexisting ions that could potentially compete with DIP for adsorption sites, we determined whether MP addition causes changes in major cation and anion concentrations (Figure 3; Table 2).
+Additionally, the equilibrium adsorption capacities and removal efficiency for major cations and anions were also estimated for station A (Table 1 in Supplementary material).